 In the past, Skillshare was a great place to make additional revenue for your expertise.
-But in 2021, there are a number of more robust platforms to host your online courses.
+But nowadays, there are a number of more robust platforms to host your online courses.

 In this article, we’re going to talk about the best Skillshare alternatives for you to house the awesome content you’re creating.
 But first, let’s look at what makes an online course successful these days.

 What makes a successful online course?